toshiharutf/CarND-Term1-Traffic_sign_classifier_P2/Traffic_sign_classifier.md

  ]

 ### Visualization of the hidden layers
-The provided function for observing the hidden layer was used for the two convolutional layers of the network.
+The provided function for observing the hidden layer was used for two convolutional layers of the network.
 The fully connected layers were not visualized, since the could not recreate a square figured.
 For the first convolutional layer, the visualization showed the contours of the image, very similar to the output of the Canny edge detection algorithm.

 <img src="./images/conv1.png" >